Springdale police: 17-year-old shot in the head after he pointed gun at officer

 Taylor said the shootings aren't related.

-Kelly Cantrell, a spokesman for the Sheriff's Office, said the investigation of that incident is also continuing.
+Kelly Cantrell, a spokesman for the sheriff's office, said the investigation of that incident is continuing.